niklasbuschmann/niklasbuschmann.github.io/_posts/2022-04-09-python-sudoku.md

 ---
-title: "Python: Simple Sudoku Solver"
+title: "Simple Sudoku solver written in Python"
 date: 2022-04-09
 description: A simple backtracking algorithm for solving Sudokus with Python
 ---